 An easy half mile trail that’s great for families.
 Enjoy views of Zion National Park from an observation deck as you mingle among a grove of Bristlecone Pines.

 Trailhead: Located along Highway 14, near mile marker 17, east of Cedar City.

 EASY | 2 MILES | SUMMER – FALL | LOOP | MAP

-A high-country trail.
+A picturesque high-country walking trail that leads to a surreal alpine grove and pond.
 Distance is two-mile double-loop through forest and meadows.
 The lower trail offers excellent views of the “breaks.”
 The upper trail passes meadows of native wildflowers, through spruce-fir-aspen forest, and past ancient deposits of volcanic materials.
 Located half-way through the loop is the natural, spring-fed Alpine pond.

 Timber Creek Overlook

 EASY | 1 MILE | SUMMER – FALL | OUT & BACK | MAP

 Spectacular views of Zion National Park and the Markagunt Plateau, ending at cascading falls from an underground lava tube supplied by Navajo Lake.